yuvraj108c/ComfyUI-Depth-Anything-Tensorrt/README.md

 ****

-This repo provides a ComfyUI Custom Node implementation of the [Depth-Anything-Tensorrt](https://github.com/spacewalk01/depth-anything-tensorrt) in Python for ultra fast depth map generation (up to 14x faster)
+This repo provides a ComfyUI Custom Node implementation of the [Depth-Anything-Tensorrt](https://github.com/spacewalk01/depth-anything-tensorrt) in Python for ultra fast depth map generation (up to 14x faster compared to [comfyui_controlnet_aux](https://github.com/Fannovel16/comfyui_controlnet_aux))

 ## ⏱️ Performance
 _Note: The following results were benchmarked on FP16 engines inside ComfyUI_